Mixtera: A Data Plane for Foundation Model Training: Background

 Curriculum learning is an example of a pre-defined dynamic mixture.
-Xu et al.~\cite{Xu2024Currciulum} order samples from \emph{easy} to \emph{hard} to improve alignment.
+Xu et al.~\cite{Xu2024Currciulum} order samples from easy to hard to improve alignment.
 The \textsc{SmolLM2} model was trained on 4 stages of mixtures~\cite{Allal2025SmolLM2}.
-Multilingual models are often first trained on English data, and then data from other languages is included~\cite{Richburg2024MLFinetune,Xu2024MultilingualShift}.
+Multilingual models are often first trained on English data, followed by samples from other languages~\cite{Richburg2024MLFinetune,Xu2024MultilingualShift}.

-Beyond such pre-defined schedules, there is also work on adapting the data mixture to the model training dynamics, e.g., by increasing the weight of data domains which have high loss.
-Albalak et al.~\cite{Albalak2024OnlineMixing} use a multi-armed bandit strategy to adjust the mixture. \textsc{Skill-it} orders \enquote{skills} based on model feedback~\cite{chen2023skillit}. \textsc{Aioli} builds upon \textsc{Skill-it} and provides a unified framework for estimating the best mixture during training~\cite{Chen2024Aioli}. \textsc{PiKE} relies on gradient interactions~\cite{Li2025Pike}.
-In this paper, we use Adaptive Data Optimization (ADO)~\cite{Jiang2024ADO} as an example of a dynamic mixing algorithms.
+Beyond such pre-defined schedules, for text-only models, there is also work on adapting the data mixture to the model training dynamics, e.g., by increasing the weight of data domains that have high loss.
+Albalak et al.~\cite{Albalak2024OnlineMixing} model mixture components as arms of a multi-armed bandit. \textsc{Skill-it} orders \enquote{skills} based on model feedback~\cite{chen2023skillit}. \textsc{Aioli} builds upon \textsc{Skill-it} and provides a unified framework for estimating the best mixture during training~\cite{Chen2024Aioli}. \textsc{PiKE} relies on gradient interactions~\cite{Li2025Pike}.
+In this paper, we use Adaptive Data Optimization (ADO)~\cite{Jiang2024ADO} as an example of a dynamic mixing algorithm.